undefinedteam1/solana-dex-parser/README.md

 ## 🚀 What's New

 ### 2.2.5
-- Added `rawAmount` configuration option
+- Added `amountRaw` field (raw amount as string)
-  - When `rawAmount: true`, amounts will be returned as raw values (string for large numbers)
+- Added token0AmountRaw and token1AmountRaw fields (raw amount as string)
-  - When `rawAmount: false` (default), amounts will be converted to UI amounts
+- Added post and pre balances of the destination and source token accounts (TokenInfo and TransferData)

 ### 2.1.9
 - Added destinationOwner field (TransferData, TokenInfo)